haroohie-club/HaroohieSite/content/blog/3.2022-11-02-chokuretsu-archives/de.md

 ![A GUI interface showing the extracted script from the game](/images/blog/0003/24_archive_interface.png)

 Very nice looking!
-(The text on the right is a preview of what’s to come – II was working on parsing the event/script files at the same time as I was working on parsing the archives, but we won’t be covering event file reverse-engineering in this post.)
+(The text on the right is a preview of what’s to come – I was working on parsing the event/script files at the same time as I was working on parsing the archives, but we won’t be covering event file reverse-engineering in this post.)
 So now we can open `evt.bin` and even edit the files inside it.
 There’s still one step left, though – we have to be able to save the bin archives once we’re done editing them.

 ### Saving the Archive
 The ideal way to save the archive is to reconstruct it from scratch, but because there’s data in the header we don’t understand fully we’ll have to settle for editing the header in place.
 So, we’ll start by just adding the whole header we took while parsing.